andy013/votehud_custom_font/README.md

 ### How does it work?

 The mod uses a custom edited version of the Noto Mono font.
 Most characters outside of the normal English alphabet and drawn as error rectangles.
-An empty rectangle is just a regular character, a filled in rectange is a character that could be drawn behind another character.
+An empty rectangle is just a regular character, a filled in rectangle is a character that could be drawn behind another character.

 The UI also draws the usernames in a regular font so you can see what they would appear like to most other players and tell apart different unicode characters.